 To further support the process of draining dampness, simple diet changes may help.
 Eating at regular times and avoiding overeating are excellent ways to start.
 When sugar cravings strike, consider a dessert made from sweet potatoes or yams.
 Either bake or boil these sweet tubers and experiment by adding garnishes such as a drizzle of honey, chopped nuts, or dried fruits.
 Serving them warm makes it even easier for the spleen to digest.

-If you have been diagnosed with diabetic peripheral neuropathy or currently have a diabetic condition and notice strange symptoms occurring in your extremities (i.e. hands, feet, arms, and legs), contact a practitioner of acupuncture and Oriental medicine near you today!
+If you have been diagnosed with diabetic peripheral neuropathy or currently have a diabetic condition and notice strange symptoms occurring in your extremities (i.e. hands, feet, arms, and legs), call today to see how acupuncture can help!